- Practice Areas

 Most of us don’t want to deal with hiring a lawyer even where there has been an injury.
 It is OK to go it alone so long as you don’t screw these things up..

 After an accident in Georgia, you must stop your vehicle and remain at the scene of the crash until authorities arrive.
 Under O.C.G.A.
 40-6-273, this applies to any auto accidents that result in either an injury or at least $500 of property damage.
 These accidents must be reported to the appropriate state or local highway authorities.
 Beyond being the law, it is also in your best interest to ensure that a police officer comes to the scene of your accident.
 This is because you will want an officer to write an official accident report.
 One tip: Do not admit fault for the accident.
 Put simply, while you are at the scene of the crash you will be under stressful conditions.
 You are in no position to properly assess whether or not you were actually to blame for the crash.
-Here, our Atlanta car accident attorneys discuss the steps you should take after a crash to ensure that you are protecting both your legal rights and your well-being.
+Here, our auto accident attorneys in Atlanta discuss the steps you should take after a crash to ensure that you are protecting both your legal rights and your well-being.

 Hospitals in Georgia have a nasty habit of trying to talk you into billing the other driver’s insurance.
 DON’T. You are giving away your pricing discount and there is no guarantee the other driver’s insurance will ever actually pay so you are taking a huge risk.